-• To Perform and evaluate present and future worth of the alternate projects and to Appraise projects by using traditional and DCF Methods.
-To Carry out cost benefit analysis of projects and to calculate BEP of different alternative projects.
+- Perform and evaluate present and future worth of the alternate projects - Appraise projects by using traditional and DCF Methods. - Carry out cost benefit analysis of projects - Calculate BEP of different alternative projects.

-INTRODUCTION TO ENGINEERING ECONOMICS: Basic Principles and Methodology of Engineering Economics- Fundamental Concepts - Demand - Demand Determinants - Law of Demand-Demand Forecasting and Methods - Elasticity of Demand - Theory of Firm - Supply- Elasticity of Supply.
+INTRODUCTION TO ENGINEERING ECONOMICS: Basic Principles and Methodology of Engineering Economics-Fundamental Concepts - Demand - Demand Determinants - Law of Demand- Demand Forecasting and Methods - Elasticity of Demand - Theory of Firm - Supply- Elasticity of Supply.